 Changes in interest rates could also have a negative impact on our results of operations by reducing the ability of borrowers to repay their current loan obligations (generally, if rates increase) or by reducing our margins and profitability (generally, if rates decrease).
 Our net interest margin is the difference between the yield we earn on our assets and the interest rate we pay for deposits and our other sources of funding.
 Changes in interest rates, up or down, could adversely affect our net interest margin and, as a result, our net interest income.
 Although the yield we earn on our assets and our funding costs tend to move in the same direction in response to changes in interest rates, one can rise or fall faster than the other, causing our net interest margin to expand or contract.
 When we anticipate a rising-rate environment, we work to adjust our assets to be shorter in duration than our liabilities, so they may adjust faster in response to changes in interest rates.
 As a result, when interest rates decline, the yield we earn on our assets may decline faster than the rate we pay on funding, causing our net interest margin to contract until the interest rates on interest-bearing liabilities catch up.
-When we anticipate a declining-rate environment, we work to adjust our liabilities to be shorter in duration than our assets, so they may adjust faster in response to changes in interest rates.
-As a result, when interest rates rise, our funding costs may rise faster than the yield we earn on our assets, causing our net interest margin to contract until the yields on interest-earning assets catch up.
-Changes in the slope of the "yield curve", or the spread between short-term and long-term interest rates, could also reduce our net interest margin.
-Normally, the yield curve is upward sloping, meaning short-term rates are lower than long-term rates.
-Because our liabilities tend to be shorter in duration than our assets in periods where we anticipate a declining-rate environment, when the yield curve flattens or even inverts, we will experience pressure on our net interest margin as our cost of funds increases relative to the yield we can earn on our assets.
-Also, interest rate decreases can lead to increased prepayments of loans and mortgage-backed securities as borrowers refinance their loans to reduce borrowing costs.
-Under these circumstances, we are subject to reinvestment risk as we may have to redeploy such repayment proceeds into lower yielding investments, which would likely hurt our income.
+When we anticipate a declining-rate environment, we work to adjust our liabilities to be shorter in duration than our assets, as a result, when interest rates rise, our funding costs may rise faster than the yield we earn on our assets, causing our net interest margin to contract until the pields on interest-earning assets catch up.
+Changes in the slope of the "yield curve", or the spread between short-term and long-term interest rates, could also reduce our net interest margin to contract until the pields on interest-earning assets catch up.
+Changes in the slope of the "yield curve is upward sloping, meaning short-term rates are lower than long-term rates.
+Because our liabilities tend to be shorter in duration than our assets, no periods where we anticipate a declining-rate environment, when the yield curv